-JEEPERS JAMBOREE has been offering legendary guided off road trips through the Rubicon Trail since 1953, Jeepers Jamboree has had worldwide recognition and people from all over the world have participated on our trips to traverse the famous Rubicon Trail!
-This is a new opportunity Jeepers Jamboree would like to offer the UTV off road enthusiast.
+JEEPERS JAMBOREE has been offering legendary guided off road trips through the Rubicon Trail since 1953.
+People from all over the world have participated on our events to traverse the famous Rubicon Trail!
+The UTV Con’Quest is a new opportunity Jeepers Jamboree would like to offer the UTV off- road enthusiast.

 For recommendations or more information, please contact our office at 530-333-4771 or email us at email@example.com.WHAT’S IS INCLUDED IN THE PRICE

 - Wilderness permits available in camp (Permits are mandatory for those hiking into the Desolation Wilderness)

 - Click here for map of Rubicon Trail

 - Click here for map of Rubicon Springs camp area